hugoakerstrand/hugoakerstrand/README.md

 - 🔭 I’m currently working on: an application in R
 - 🌱 I’m currently learning: Python & Shiny
-- 💬 Ask me about: self-reactive B cells in early-life
 - 📫 [Email me](mailto:hugo.akerstrand@gmail.com)
 <!--
 **hugoakerstrand/hugoakerstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.